memgraph/docs/docs/reference-guide/optimizing-queries/inspecting-queries.md

 +----------------+
 ```

-The output of the `EXPLAIN` query is a representation of the produced plan.
+The output of the query using the `EXPLAIN` clause is a representation of the produced plan.
 Every
 logical operator within the plan starts with an asterisk character (`*`) and is
 followed by its name (and sometimes additional information).
 The execution of
 the query proceeds iteratively (generating one entry of the result set at a